The true cost of menstrual health care around the world

 Periods are the most expensive in low- and middle-income countries

 The Menstrual-Health-Cost-Index shows very clearly that in low- and middle-income countries period products are extremely expensive compared to the yearly GDP per capita.
 But it’s not only global inequality that is engendered by costs for menstrual products.
 It’s also within countries that this engenders inequalities.
 Let’s look at an example in Germany.
 The median household income for one person in 2017 is 1760€ (which means 50% of single households are above, and 50% are beneath this value) (3).
-A person with a very average period who uses 18 pads spends 0.2% of her monthly income on period supply.
-For a low income of 705€ it would already be 0.4% of her income spent on pads.
+A person with a very average period who uses 18 pads spends 0.2% of their monthly income on period supply.
+For a low income of 705€ it would already be 0.4% of their income spent on pads.
 For a heavy bleeder, this could still increase.

 It's very similar in Kenya.
 The median income for one person in 2015 is about 80000 Kenyan Shilling per month (4), corresponding to ca. 648€.
 This means that an average of 0.2% of the income would be spent on period product supplies for one person.
 A Kenyan with a low income of 25000 Kenyan Shilling (202€) would already have to pay 0.5% of their earnings to cover the monthly costs of menstrual care products.
 That is if that one person uses an average of 18 items per period.
 If that person is a heavy flower, 0.7% of their income goes towards 24 items needed.
 Imagine what this means if a family has four menstruating members...

-No matter the country you live in, periods are expensive.
+No matter the country you live in, periods are expensive

 The Menstrual Health Cost Index demonstrates how, on a purely economic basis, menstruation can be a burden and reinforce inequality.
 Just recently the “#FreePeriods”-report in the UK has shown that no matter where you live, period poverty is an issue.